jonnonz1/nz-statute-book/acts/public/1987/plant-variety-rights-act-1987.md

   (d) that the grantee was not, at the time that grant was made, an owner of that variety; or (e) that the grantee of that variety, after being requested by the Commissioner to provide the Commissioner (within a period specified by the Commissioner) with reproductive material capable of producing that variety with its characteristics as described when the grant was made, has failed to do so; or
   (f) that that grantee, after being requested by the Commissioner to allow the Commissioner (within a period specified by the Commissioner) to inspect the measures taken for the maintenance of that variety, or to provide documents or information in relation to that variety, has failed to do so; or
-  (g) that any annual grant fee in relation to the grant has not been paid within the prescribed period; or (h)
+  (g) that any annual grant fee in relation to the grant has not been paid within the prescribed period.
+  (h)
 (3) Before cancelling a grant under subsection (2), the Commissioner shall give the grantee written notice of intention to do so and, unless that grantee shows sufficient cause within 28 days of the date of the notice why that grant should not be cancelled, shall cancel that grant on the expiration of that period.
 (4) Where—the Commissioner shall deal with all applications in respect of that variety as if that grant had never been made.
-  (a) the Commissioner has cancelled a grant under subsection (2)(d); and (b) any application (other than the application in respect of which that grant was made) has at any time (whether before or after the making of that grant) been made in respect of the variety concerned,—
+  (a) the Commissioner has cancelled a grant under subsection (2)﻿(d); and (b) any application (other than the application in respect of which that grant was made) has at any time (whether before or after the making of that grant) been made in respect of the variety concerned,—

 ### 17 Rights of grantees